 Paper Usage: Dining Services also continually works to remove paper goods from its dining facilities reducing our impact on waste.
 In addition, we work with the University within our offices in regards to paper usage in our administrative offices.
 By using printing management software, we are able to track and make decisions to reduce paper usage and monitor our impact on the environment.
 We are committed to recycling as well, learn more at: stthomas.edu/recycle.

 Dining Services is proud to partner with community organizations to donate left over or unused food product.
 Through the collaboration of student and culinary staff the university holds a chapter with the Food Recovery Network which helps to “fight food waste and hunger by recovering perishable food that would otherwise go to waste.”
 In 2018-19, over 3,600 pounds of food were recovered through this program, and were used at the Dorothy Day Center in St. Paul, a Catholic Charities operation.

 In 2014 we switched 100% of our hot beverage cups to a biodegradable solution made from recycled materials.
 These coffee cups integrate the sleeve into the cup which eliminates materials and transportation emissions from additional shipments.

-In an effort to further reduce our impact on landfills, disposed food waste within our cafeteria units are donated to local farmers for use with agriculture.
+In an effort to further reduce our impact on waste, disposed food waste within our cafeteria units are donated to local farmers for use with agriculture.
 This solution is both economical and resourceful in maximizing the utility of leftover food waste.